The

 2. Normal saline on the gauze which is then placed on top of the pad of the indifferent (neutral) electrode.
 Saline, unlike water, conducts electricity well so that the current goes home via the indifferent electrode back to the machine.

-purchase such expensive machines.
 4. No saline should be present outside the indifferent electrode or the operating table.
 Use a plastic sheet to cover the operating table.

 5. No explosive anaesthetic gas to be used.